-The New England Sports Museum is located on the 5th and 6th floors of the TD Garden.
+The Sports Museum is located on the 5th and 6th floors of the TD Garden.
 This Boston attraction features exhibits organized by sport, including hockey (Boston Bruins, Hartford Whalers, and Olympics), basketball (Boston Celtics), football (New England Patriots), and baseball (Boston Red Sox).
 Concourse galleries also feature boxing, rugby, soccer and artifacts from the Boston Marathon.
 The museum has life-size statues of Carl Yastrzemski, Bobby Orr, Larry Bird, and Harry Agganis, an old Boston Garden hockey penalty box, and thousands of other items.

 Located on the Congress Street Bridge, the Boston Tea Party Ships & Museum is an interactive, high tech, floating museum.
 Unlike anything you’ve ever experienced before, this unique museum sits on a barge in the water, includes tours on restored tea ships and a stunning, interactive documentary that immerses you into the events that led up to the American Revolution.
 Touch, feel, see and hear what the patriots felt when their passions and angers flared at the injustice of taxation without representation.
 Participate in multi-sensory exhibits, witness dramatic reenactments by professional actors and historians and discover the true story behind the Boston Tea Party.